 Little Molas Lake features 10 campsites ‐ 4 are double, 3 have hitching rails for stock animals, and 5 will accommodate RVs.
 Campers are limited to no longer than a 14‐day stay.
 Campsites have fire grates but no tables.
 There is no drinking water or trash service offered.
 Campers must pack out their trash.
 Motor vehicles must stay on roadways and spurs.
 There are toilets in the campground and at the trailhead for the Colorado Trail.
 The trailhead, which is located just past the campground, has 13 vehicle parking spots and 7 large parking spaces for horse trailers.
 Parking for fishing and day use is offered near the lake.
 Little Molas is stocked by the Colorado Division of Wildlife.
 Learn more.

 Kelly Flats is a first-come, first-served campground located adjacent to Colorado Highway 14 and the Cache La Poudre River.
 There are 29 sites available including four walk-in tent sites.
 This is primarily an open conifer forest setting but there is a variety of vegetation found along the riparian zone of the river.
 Each site contains a tent pad, fire grate and picnic table.
 The primary activities in this area include stream fishing and enjoying the ambience of the river as it flows through the campground.
 Learn more.

 6. Painted Rocks – Woodland Park

-Painted Rocks Campground is located a short distance from Manitou Lake and the Centennial Bike Trail in central Colorado.
-The rustic campground is named for the sandstone outcroppings in the area that resemble colorful streaks from an artist’s paintbrush.
+Painted Rocks Campground is located at a short distance from Manitou Lake and the Centennial Bike Trail in central Colorado.
+The rustic campground is named for the sandstone outcroppings in the area that resemble colorful streaks from an artist's paintbrush.
 Learn more.

 7. Oh-Be-Joyful – Crested Butte